google/WebFundamentals/src/content/en/fundamentals/accessibility/02-semantics-bultin/sembuiltin-three.md

 ![guideline4-1.png](imgs/guideline4-1.png)

 Let's try out some things from the point of view of someone using assistive technology.
-In the introduction, you had a brief look at ChromeVox Lite.
+Earlier, you had [a brief look at ChromeVox Lite](/web/fundamentals/accessibility/00-intro/intro-four).
 Now we'll try using it without any access to the web page's visible interface.

 We've modified the flight reservation page from the previous lesson so that you can't see what you're doing any more, and you'll have to use the screen reader.
 You might want to refer back to the earlier exercise if you get stuck.
 As before, use the form to book a one-way ticket to Melbourne with a window seat.

-<a href="http://robdodson.github.io/udacity-a11y/lesson3-semantics-built-in/02-chromevox-lite/" target="_blank">ChromeVox lite demo page</a>
+<a href="http://udacity.github.io/ud891/lesson3-semantics-built-in/02-chromevox-lite/" target="_blank">ChromeVox lite demo page</a>

 Think about the fact that a screen reader (or other assistive technology) actually creates a complete alternate user experience for the user based on the programmatically expressed semantics.
 Instead of a visual interface, the screen reader provides an audible interface.